 Types of Nursing Careers

-- Staff Nurses provide patient care in hospitals.
+- Staff nurses care for patients in hospitals.

-- Advanced Practice Nurses often work as primary care providers or gain advanced training in their area of specialization.
+- Advanced practice nurses often work as primary care providers or specialize in a certain area.

-- Nurse Managers are leaders and administrators who manage other nurses.
+- Nurse managers lead and manage other nurses.

-- Nursing Researchers conduct research to improve health outcomes and shape policy.
+- Nursing researchers conduct research to improve health outcomes and shape policy decisions.

-- Nursing Educators teach and train the next generation of nurses.
+- Nursing educators teach and train aspiring nurses.